-- Capping involves the placement of clean material over the contaminated sediments.
-When contaminants are relatively immobile in sediment, a cap prevents flora and fauna from contacting them.
+- Capping involves the placement of clean material over contaminated sediments.
+When contaminants are relatively immobile in deposition, a cap prevents flora and fauna from contacting them.
 A relatively impermeable cap can prevent groundwater from discharging through the contaminated sediment.
 The cap thereby diverts the groundwater away from the contaminated area.

 Risk Management and Remedy Planning Solutions

 - Regulatory/Stakeholder group assistance

 - Integrated shoreline development and contaminated sediment management

 - Visual presentations of proposed remedy and technical and risk communications

 - Permit acquisition